tauri-apps/tauri-docs/src/pages/about/book.md

 ### Overview

 The Tauri Book will guide you through the history of Tauri and the design decisions we've made.
-It will also help you become a better developer by looking beyond the basics and understand why decisions around privacy, security and sustainability are important.
+It will also talk in depth about why privacy, security and sustainability are important and fundamental discussions you can apply to any modern software project.

 Topics included are: